SQLCrespi/PowerShell-Docs.pt-br/reference/docs-conceptual/developer/cmdlet/cmdlet-class-declaration.md

 ## <a name="pascal-casing"></a>Compartimento de Pascal

 Quando você nomear cmdlets, use a embalagem do Pascal.
-Por exemplo, os cmdlets `Get-Item` e `Get-ItemProperty` mostram a maneira correta de usar maiúsculas e minúsculas ao nomear cmdlets.
+Por exemplo, os `Get-Item` `Get-ItemProperty` cmdlets e mostram a maneira correta de usar a capitalização ao nomear cmdlets.

 ## <a name="see-also"></a>Consulte Também